Does Choosing a Good Brand Matter when Buying a Car?

 The popularity of SUVs, as well as those crossover vehicles, can never be denied or overlooked especially in the American market.
-Analysts attribute this trend to the impact of the Great Recession when consumers started inclination to fuel-efficient vehicles.
+Analysts attribute this trend to the impact of the Great Recession when consumers started on their pathway to fuel-efficient vehicles.

 “The popularity of SUVs can never be denied or overlooked especially in the American market.”